George Papadopoulos Says He's Not 'That' George Papadopoulos

 "All Mondays suck in general but this one is off the scales," he wrote, adding a smiling emoji.

-Papadopoulos also explained that he's visiting family in Greece; he says he'll return in a few weeks.
+Papadopoulos said he is visiting family in Greece and will return in a few weeks.

 "I am in Greece visiting my mother so today it has been kind of surreal to keep up with," he wrote on Monday.
 One day later, he added, "Surreal may be an understatement!
 Exhausting too!
 I am trying to roll with it."